13 Things to Do in Dubai in October

 Enjoying the evening in Dubai| ©Umar Khan

-Book an excursion to Dubai desert
+Book a trip to the Dubai desert

 2. Enjoy a cruise in Dubai